 Meg Casebolt of Love at First Search and the Social Slowdown podcast (thank you to the lovely Shawn Fink for pointing me in Meg’s direction!) had a similar experience.
 She unintentionally took an entire summer off of posting on social media… and realised it didn’t actually impact her business leads.

 Ashley Gartland of the Better than Big podcast still uses social media in her business, but has mindfully simplified and reduced her strategy for social media.
 I found Ashley through her interview with Meg Casebolt on the Social Slowdown podcast, and really appreciated her subtractive approach to marketing.
-I purchased her Do Less, Live More audio course, and highly recommend it-- I've listened to it on repeat.
+Check out her interview with Brooke Monaghan on finding time freedom to get inspired.